1247Foundation Ermesinde of Luxembourg

 1794–1796

 French revolutionary troops burned and suppressed the abbey.
-Monastic life in Arlon ended abruptly.
-The spiritual lineage did not vanish: nuns preserved the tradition in France.
+Monastic life in Arlon came to an abrupt end.
+The spiritual lineage did not disappear: nuns preserved the tradition in France.

 End of monastic life in Arlon